ciqueira/MCNexus/README.md

 * **Version Management and Rollback**: Complete control over new releases with direct notifications.
 The system allows reverting to previous editions with a single click if compatibility with older projects is needed.
 * **License Autonomy (Node-Locked)**: Activation is tied to the computer's hardware.
 It allows the user to transfer the license between computers directly through the application, reducing support demand.

+### Two Distribution Models

+**Commercial**
+For paid plugins.
+The customer purchases through Stripe or integrated checkout partners and automatically receives a license key.
+Activation is hardware-bound to the user's machine, with support for Demo and Full editions.

+**Open (OpenKey)**
+For open-source projects that want to distribute plugins without depending on external licensing services.
+Also supports hybrid models: free distribution for everyone alongside a paid tier integrated with Stripe for advanced features.
+Releases are delivered directly from GitHub.

+In both models, the end-user experience is the same: one key (or direct access link), and the app installs the plugin automatically.

+---

 ### Application Compatibility

 * **macOS**: Native support implemented (for macOS 15 or higher).